iamkenos/ellie/docs/DETAILED_GUIDE.md

   Background:
     Given I have a screen that is 1600 by 1024 pixels

+  # These are tags
   @sample @boilerplate-style
   Scenario: Cucumber boilerplate style
     This is an example of writing tests following the cucumber boilerplate fashion.
     Element locators and page URLs are directly supplied from the built-in steps.
+    Ideal when you want to get started quickly and run tests just by writing gherkin statements without additional code.
     It works but element locators will be harder to maintain as the number of tests grow.
     # This is a comment below the scenario description

     When I open the url "https://webdriver.io/"
-    Then I expect the ".projectTitle" element text to be "WEBDRIVER I/O" And I expect the page title to be "WebdriverIO · Next-gen WebDriver test framework for Node.js" When I click the "//a[text()='Get Started']" element Then I expect the "#docsNav" element to be displayed
+    Then I expect the ".projectTitle" element text to be "WEBDRIVER I/O" And I expect the page title to be "WebdriverIO · Next-gen browser and mobile automation test framework for Node.js" When I click the "//a[text()='Get Started']" element Then I expect the "#docsNav" element to be displayed

   Scenario: Page object model: meta style
     This is an example of writing tests using page object model.
-    Element locators and other page properties are defined in a meta file e.g. webdrverIO.meta.js.
+    Element locators and other page properties are defined in a meta file e.g. webdrverIO.meta.ts.
     Use the optional page name parameter on applicable built-in steps to access the page meta properties

     When I open the "WebdriverIO" page's url